 In some situations, an employee may ask for a clean break and suggest using a Settlement Agreement.
 This is usually when the relationship of trust and confidence has broken down.
 An example would be where their grievance has not been upheld or you have recently disciplined an employee and they are unhappy with the penalty.
 You need to consider whether this would be beneficial for your business but you do not have to accept.

-The employee can only waive their rights to bring an employment claim which is recognised in law if they have their own solicitor or a certified trade union or adviser to sign off the Settlement Agreement.
+Your employee can only waive their rights to bring an employment claim which is recognised in law if they have their own solicitor or a certified trade union or adviser to sign off the Settlement Agreement.

-You may wish to offer a Settlement Agreement in a situation where you have mutually agreed severance terms with your employee.
+You may wish to provide a Settlement Agreement in a situation where you have mutually agreed severance terms with your employee.
 The Settlement Agreement and the amounts involved will provide a clean break with no opportunity for your employee to take you to Court or a Tribunal for more money.

-In addition, there are a wide range of scenarios in which Settlement Agreements might be offered.
-These include situations where you might not want to follow a potentially long, drawn-out process, such as a full performance/capability review or a full redundancy process, before being able to terminate.
+In addition, there are a wide range of scenarios in which Settlement Agreements might be given.
+These include situations where you might not want to follow a potentially long, drawn-out process, such as a full performance/capability review or a full restructuring process, before being able to terminate.
 However, we would recommend that you have at least started off the process by advising your employee that they are being placed on a performance review, or that their job is at risk.

 Where there are ongoing issues such as alleged acts of discrimination or where your employee has raised a grievance which you have not felt able to uphold, you may feel that trust and confidence has completely broken down.
 It may be in everyone’s interest for there to be a termination on mutually agreeable terms.
-It is advisable that you take legal advice before offering a Settlement Agreement.
-This may be offered either face to face or using a Settlement Agreement letter in these types of situations to ensure that this does not expose your company to an increased risk of litigation.
+It is advisable that you take legal advice before providing a Settlement Agreement.
+This may be presented either face to face or using a Settlement Agreement letter in these types of situations to ensure that this does not expose your company to an increased risk of litigation.

 The Settlement Agreement will state the full breakdown of payment amounts due to the employee and also whether any sums will be paid free of tax.
 A payment of up to £30,000 compensation can be paid without tax being deducted if it is an ex-gratia payment (compensatory rather than contractual payment).
 See also Tax on Settlement Agreements Factsheet.

-Your solicitor will check your employee’s contract before drafting the Settlement Agreement to make sure that the sums you offer to your employee are set out in the most tax efficient way possible.
+The Settlement Agreement will deal with your employee’s notice payment if it is not going to be worked.
+In April 2018, new tax rules took effect to ensure that all payments in lieu of notice (PILONs) are subject to income tax and National Insurance contributions in full.
+Your solicitor will check your employee’s contract before drafting the Settlement Agreement to make sure that the sums you present to your employee are correct and tax efficient.
 As the Settlement Agreement requires your employee to provide you with a tax indemnity, the sums offered need to accord with tax law.

 If your employee is due bonuses or commission then the amounts owed should be set out in the Settlement Agreement.
 Your solicitor should check your employee’s contract to ensure all contractual bonuses and commission are paid in full.
 However, if the contract refers to discretionary bonuses your solicitor will advise you if there is a legal obligation to pay additional bonuses and whether they need to be pro-rated to reflect the termination date.

 Your solicitor will tell you if you have a contractual obligation to continue to pay company pension contributions, particularly during the notice period if it is to be paid in lieu.
 You may be able to reach an agreement with your employee in relation to a lump sum of money being paid directly into their pension as part of the overall settlement.
-The employee could then benefit from this being treated as a further tax-free payment, subject to the terms of the pension scheme.
+Your employee could then benefit from this being treated as a further tax-free payment, subject to the terms of the pension scheme.

 There is no duty to provide any reference to an employee except in certain sectors of activity such as the financial services sector.
 However, the reference provided must ‘in substance be true, accurate and fair’.
 You have a duty of care not only to your ex employee but also to future employers.
 Your solicitor can provide you with guidance on this issue particularly where there have been performance issues prior to termination.

 The Settlement Agreement should reaffirm post-termination restrictive covenants in your employee’s contract to ensure that your business is protected.
 Your solicitor will check your employee’s contract and ensure that enforceable covenants are included in the Settlement Agreement.
-When a Settlement Agreement is offered because you have seriously breached a contract, your employee’s solicitor may advise that the restrictive covenants have ‘fallen away’.
+When a Settlement Agreement is given because you have seriously breached a contract, your employee’s solicitor may advise that the restrictive covenants have ‘fallen away’.
 Reintroducing the covenants into the Settlement Agreement will ensure that you have protection, particularly where a small additional amount of consideration (money) is provided for your employee in reaffirming their post-termination covenants.

 The confidentiality clause is an extremely important part of the Settlement Agreement.
 Usually it is the employer who is most interested in this but in certain circumstances the employee will also require that there is a mutual obligation for the employer to keep confidentiality.
-Where the employee has been speaking to other people then you may need to reduce the scope so that it allows them to speak to their spouse or immediate family.
-As an employer you will need to be careful not to promise confidentiality where you have little control over third parties or employees and where you can only use your best endeavours.
+Where your employee has been speaking to other people, then you may need to reduce the scope so that it allows them to speak to their spouse or immediate family.
+As an employer, you will need to be careful not to promise confidentiality where you have little control over third parties or employees and where you can only use your best endeavours.

-There may also be clauses preventing the employee from making derogatory comments against you.
+There may also be clauses preventing your employee from making derogatory comments against you.
 Sometimes their solicitor will require that these are changed to mutual clauses, which may be in the interests of both parties where there has been a particularly difficult termination.

-Once all parties have signed a Settlement Agreement, compensation is usually paid within 7 to 21 days.
+Once all parties have signed a Settlement Agreement, compensation is usually paid within 7 to 28 days.
 However, it is usual to make certain payments through the payroll on the usual payroll date such as outstanding salary and accrued holiday and bonuses or commission payments.